 Types of Metaphors

-A standard metaphor is a direct comparison where one thing is stated as another without using like or as.
+A direct metaphor clearly states that one thing is another.
 It is one of the most common forms of figurative language and appears frequently in everyday speech and writing.

 Implied Metaphor